-This is how many people, including myself, end up coming to spiritual life, I considered myself as a very average man, without any inclination towards any higher goals in life.
-For some ‘unknown’ reason though, I started questioning my life.
+This is how many people, including myself, end up on the spiritual path.
+I considered myself an average guy without any inclination towards the higher goals of life.
+For some unknown reason, though, I started questioning.

-I used to be a professional athlete and even went to Olympics.
-I achieved a lot in my life, but one thing I realized was that I never got the satisfaction from my achievements like I had I hoped.
-The more I achieved the more miserable and stressed-out I became.
-Then, obviously, I was forced to ask myself,”Why?”
+I used to be an Olympic athlete.
+I achieved a lot in my life, but I never got the satisfaction from my achievements that I expected.
+The more I achieved, the more miserable and stressed-out I became.
+Thus I had to ask, “Why?”

-I don’t have a religious background, and so because I didn’t see anybody striving to live by spiritual values, I thought that there was no need for this in my life.
-When I met Amma, I saw somebody authentically following these principles.
-I understood that there is a higher purpose in life, and there is something we can all strive for to gain happiness and success in life.
+Since I didn’t have a religious background, and I didn’t see anybody else living by spiritual values, I thought there was no need for these in my own life.
+But when I met Amma, I saw somebody authentically following such principles.
+Then I understood that there is a higher purpose in life, and there is something we can all strive for to gain happiness and success.

-Most people think that athletes are endowed with the quality of discipline.
-Not only athletes, but many people who are trying to gain success in any field appear to live with discipline.
-If you ask me though, what makes people successful is their goal-consciousness.
-This quality is actually a love for the goal, and discipline is only the side-product.
-It is the action towards that Goal.
-So, for people who have a goal, and have love for that goal, there is no such thing as discipline.
-It is a natural way of behaving.
-Action is flowing out of them.
+Most people think athletes are highly disciplined.
+Not just athletes, but most people who are trying to succeed in any field appear to be highly disciplined.
+If you ask me, though, what makes these people successful is their single-minded pursuit of the goal.
+It’s actually about their love for the goal, and discipline is only the byproduct.
+It’s what they have to do.
+So for people who have a goal and love for that goal, it isn’t really about acquiring discipline.
+It just comes naturally.

 When I used to train, I suffered a lot physically.
-For an outsider it might have looked absurd, like “Why is he doing this to himself?”
-But, for me, the physical suffering is just part of the deal.
+For an outsider it might have looked absurd.
+“Why is he doing this to himself?”
+But for me, the physical suffering was just part of the deal.
 In that sense, the suffering was not even there.
-Giving up was not even an option.
-In the same way, if we understand the goal of spiritual life, or any of our actions, the suffering disappears.
-Even though waking up for archana at four in the morning might sound terrifying, when we have a goal, when we have inspiration, and especially love for the goal, the apparent suffering just disappears.
+Giving up was not an option.
+In the same way, once we understand the goal of spiritual life, we’ll do what it takes to get there, and the suffering is irrelevant.
+Getting up for archana at four in the morning might sound terrifying, but when we have a goal, when we have inspiration and love for the goal, the apparent suffering just disappears.

 We need to stay inspired.
-That’s why whatever goal we have in life, inspiration and love is the driving force.
+That’s why whatever goal we have in life, inspiration and love must be the driving force.
 Live in the company of like-minded people.
-Saturate yourself with the knowledge of your study and then put efforts towards your chosen goal.
+Saturate yourself with the knowledge of your study and then put all your effort into your chosen goal.

-Amma always encourages us to be in satsanga, to remember our goal and to understand the efforts needed to achieve that goal.
-Amma also says that discipline in the beginning stages of spiritual life is like a fence around a small sapling.
-It protects the sapling from rats and other creatures.
-When the saplings become a full-grown tree, you can even tie an elephant on it and the tree will stand strong.
+Amma always encourages us to be in satsang, to remember our goal and to understand the effort needed to achieve it.
+Amma also says that discipline in the beginning stages of the spiritual life is like a fence to protect a small sapling.
+When the sapling is a full-grown tree, it won’t need the fence.